weijunsyu/Arcade-Controller/README.md

 - Dimensions: 14.5" x 9" x (2 + top and bottom panel thickness)" Note: If side/front/back panels are significantly thick, outside dimensions may not be accurate.
 - Can be easily modifed for any height, length, material, etc.
 - Designed to be assembled with 6 support blocks and M4 machine screws (26 screws total).
 Note, 4 support blocks can be used (omitting the 2 central supports).
-- Most mounting holes are sized for a VERY close fit (d=4.04mm for M4); relax the tolerences if not using a laser to do manufacturing.
-Non-metal panels should always be modified to have larger tolerences (recommend d=4.5mm for M4).
+- Most mounting holes are sized for a VERY close fit (d=4.04mm for M4); relax the tolerences if not using cnc to do manufacturing.
-- If using the front panel with buttons, REMOVE the top row of buttons/toggle cutouts from the top panel!
+- If using universal panels with button cutouts, take note of any overlapping buttons on the top panel!
 - Uses a standard Neutrik USB A-B connector.
 - There are no PCB mount points for compatibility; use adhesive mounting hardware.
 1. **Accessories:**
-    - Various accessories such as handles that can be used.
     - NOTE: Some accessories require specific panels to be chosen!
     - Neutrik Covers:
         - The 1x cover is universal and fits any Neutrik cutout.
 (Identical to the cover found in the Parts folder.)